 (Infantile Hemangioma; Superficial Hemangioma; Deep [or Cavernous] Hemangioma; Strawberry Hemangioma; Strawberry Mark)

-Factors that may increase a baby's chances of a hemangioma:
+Things that raise a baby's risk of a hemangioma are:

 - Premature birth

 - PHACE syndrome